-York University’s 2018 (date TBA) annual multidisciplinary Undergraduate Research Fair will take place in the Scott Library Collaboratory (2nd floor).
+York University’s 6th annual multidisciplinary Undergraduate Research Fair will take place in the Scott Library Collaboratory (2nd floor) on March 7, 2018.
 Everyone is welcome to drop in to this showcase of undergraduate research work and art exhibit.
 Students present their projects in the form of poster sessions, presented simultaneously in a friendly, marketplace-like environment.
 The Art Walk exhibit leading to the Fair will display student art and design work.
 Several prizes will be awarded, and a reception follows the Fair.
 Please drop by to help celebrate undergraduate research at York!